This traditional Canadian butter tarts recipe is decadent and delicious, and the individual portions makes them easy to serve for a crowd.

 Traditional Canadian Butter Tarts

-- 12 Tart shells See our No Fail Pastry recipe to make your own - the ingredient measurements are different if you are using Canadian vs American flour
+- 12 Tart shells See our No Fail Pastry recipe to make your own

 - 1/4 cup butter softened